 Since they work from home or another isolated environment, your remote employees can find it challenging to maintain relationships with their colleagues.
 So it’s always a good idea to let your team catch up with each other at the start of the meeting.

-Asking your team how they’re doing and starting your meetings off with an icebreaker and some small talk can do wonders for your employee relationships.
+Asking your team how they’re doing and starting your meetings off with an icebreaker, some engaging activities and even just small talk can do wonders for your employee relationships.

 2. Stick to the agenda and use meeting goals

 Writing down a list of talking points is easy, but following them can be challenging.